 By providing customers with more accurate product data, they can make more informed decisions on the products they are purchasing.
-For example, exact sizing dimensions that are region-specific will have a big impact on customers choosing clothes that fit them, and thus, reducing the number of returns.
+For example, exact sizing dimensions that are region-specific will have a big impact on customers choosing clothes that fit them, thus, reducing the number of returns.
 Other mistakes could be incredibly costly, like pricing errors or inconsistencies across different websites.

 Inaccurate data can have other indirect costs.
-For example, if dimensions and packaging data is wrong or outdated, this could lead to costly shipping and logistics errors.
+For example, if dimensions and packaging data are wrong or outdated, this could lead to costly shipping and logistics errors.
 Likewise, improper product safety information could cause customers to stay away from your products.

 Satisfied customers = Return customers

 Ultimately, a PIM system will lead to more satisfied customers who receive a better overall customer experience.
-Every part of the customer experience is enhanced through implementation of a PIM system.
+Every part of the customer experience is enhanced through the implementation of a PIM system.
 Navigating through your website will become easier, where they will find rich product descriptions and media to make informed purchasing decisions.
-Customer support will be easier able to respond to customer quieries and/or complaints with a central source of product data to refer to.
+Customer support will be easier able to respond to customer queries and/or complaints with a central source of product data to refer to.
 The increased transparency about your products will increase customer trust too, especially if you can highlight positive things like sustainable materials.
-Finally, your marketing team can produce better quality and more personalised content for potential customers, and produce a consistent brand message across all platforms.
+Finally, your marketing team can produce better quality and more personalised content for potential customers and produce a consistent brand message across all platforms.

 To learn more and get a free trial of OneTimePIM, get in touch below!